Explore Japan on foot

-Japan as so much to offer, prepare all your senses to this experience.
-Join us and experience a rich history that dates back centuries and to soak up after a day of cycling in zen like onsen spas; visit beautiful forests, mountains and sea coasts as well as futuristic architecture and transportation; sample delicious regional cuisine; meet polite and candid locals as well as lovers of Hello Kitty and karaoke.
-See the best of Japan, cycling in 8 days!
+A visit to Japan is pure indulgence for the senses, so come prepared to experience a rich history that dates back centuries and to soak up after a day of cycling in zen-like onsen (hot spring) spas; visit beautiful forests, mountains and sea coasts as well as futuristic architecture and transportation; sample delicious regional cuisine; meet polite and candid locals as well as lovers of Hello Kitty and karaoke.

 Soak in outdoor onsen hot springs

 Feed the deer in Nara Park

 Ride the magnificent Shimanami Kaido Cycle Road